zeroincombenze/l10n-italy/base_multireport/README.rst

 * line-up:  logo and slogan, separation line but no company data
 * line-up2:  logo and slogan but no separation line neither company data
 * line-up3:  logo and company data and separation line; no slogan
-* line-up3:  logo and company data; no separation line neither slogan
+* line-up4:  logo and company data; no separation line neither slogan
+* line-up5:  logo and custom data and separation line; no slogan
+* line-up6:  logo and custom data; no separation line neither slogan
 * no_header: no header is printed; used on pre-printed paper

 |